What Is CPM In Facebook Ads? How to Lower Your CPM

 Facebook-remarketing

 Retargeting audiences have the lowest CPM because engagement is naturally higher.
-You can refer to my retarrgeting structure funnel below:
+You can refer to my retargeting structure funnel below:

 what-is-CPM-in-Facebook-ads